RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Methods

-Recent research has shown that interacting information can enhance network performance, as demonstrated in \cite{bello2019attention,srinivas2021bottleneck,vaswani2021scaling}.
+\textbf{Receptive-Field Attention Process:} Recent research has shown that interacting information can enhance network performance, as demonstrated in \cite{10891570}.
 Similarly, for RFAConv, interacting receptive-field feature information to learn the attention map can enhance network performance.
-However, interacting with each receptive-field feature can result in additional computational overhead,so to minimize computational overhead and number of parameters, the AvgPool is utilized to aggregate the global information of each receptive-field feature.
-Then, a 1×1 group convolutional operation is used to interact information.
+However, interacting with each receptive-field feature can result in additional computational overhead, so to minimize computational overhead and number of parameters, the AvgPool is utilized to aggregate the global information of each receptive-field feature.
+Then, a 1 $\times$ 1 group convolutional operation is used to interact information.
 Finally, we use softmax to emphasize the significance of each feature within the receptive-field feature.
+The range of features targeted by softmax are the features of the corresponding receptive-field slider on each channel, which is analogous to grouping features by the number of channels.
 In general, the calculation of RFA can be expressed as:

-Here, $g^{i \times i}$ represents a grouping convolution of size $i\times i$, k represents the size of the convolution kernel, Norm stands for normalization, X represents the input feature maps, F is obtained by multiplying the attention map $A_{rf}$ with the transformed receptive-field spatial feature $F_{rf}$.
-Unlike CBAM and CA, RFA is capable of generating attention maps for each receptive-field feature.
+Here, $g^{i \times i}$ represents a grouping convolution of size $i\times i$, k represents the size of the convolution kernel, Norm stands for normalization, $X$ represents the input feature maps, $F$ is obtained by multiplying the attention map $A_{rf}$ with the transformed receptive-field spatial feature $F_{rf}$.
+Unlike traditional spatial attention, such as CBAM and CA, RFA assigns different weights to each feature in the receptive-field slider by softmax operation, and the weights obtained by learning are not shared in each convolutional slider after extension, as shown in Figure~\ref{attention-comapre}.
+Attentional weights learned by traditional spatial attention mechanisms are shared across each receptive-field slider.
+In contrast, the attentional weights learned by the RFA do not overlap, so each receptive-field slider has independent attentional weights that do not share weights from other sliders.
 The performance of convolutional neural networks is limited by the standard convolutional operations due to the fact that the convolution operation relies on shared parameters and is not sensitive to differences in information brought about by positional variations.
-However, RFAConv can completely address this issue by emphasizing the significance of different features within the receptive field slider and prioritizing the receptive-field spatial feature.
+However, RFAConv can completely address this issue by emphasizing the significance of different features within the receptive-field slider and prioritizing the receptive-field spatial feature.
+The feature map obtained through RFA is the receptive-field spatial feature, which does not overlap after "Adjust Shape" (It transforms the receptive-field slider stacked on the channel dimension into the spatial dimension to complete the subsequent convolution operation).